GregWang198/Gurux.DLMS.Server.Example.Net/README.md

 ```

 Write method is called when client wants to write some data to the meter.
-You can handle write by you self or let the framework handle it.
+You can handle write by yourself or let the framework handle it.

 ```c#